 - Your proficiency in expressing yourself in English

-Submit the assignments and your statement of purpose on our website, drexel.lnu.se/portfolio in PDF.
+Submit the assignments and your letter of intent on your pages on www.universityadmissions.se (in English), or www.antagning.se (in Swedish) in PDF.
 All images and documents should be compiled and submitted in one PDF.
 Please make a table of contents and include any necessary information about your assignments.
 If you are unable to upload your video or other media, please upload it to an external streaming site and share the link in your PDF.

 After submitting your application and portfolio you'll be contacted if you have been selected for interview.
 At the interview, we ask you to bring a hard copy of your portfolio.
 If you're an international or EU student who is unable to attend an interview in person, we may offer a telephone/online interview.